-When working near exposed energized conductors or circuit parts, use insulated tools or handling equipment if the tools or handling equipment might make contact with such conductors or parts.
+When working near exposed energized conductors or circuit parts, use insulated tools or handling equipment if the tools or handling equipment might contact such conductors or parts.
 If the insulating capability of insulated tools or handling equipment is subject to damage, protect the insulating material during storage.